mrlb05/Nifty4Gemini/docs/nifty/introduction.rst

 `Python Style Guide <https://www.python.org/dev/peps/pep-0008/#descriptive-naming-styles>`_.
 Specifically a mix of camelCase and lower_case_with_underscores was used.

+Code style was influenced by the `Google Python Style Guide <https://google.github.io/styleguide/pyguide.html>`_.

 Future Work
 ===========

 Throughout the code, ncomeau has placed many TODO notes.
-These are good to check out and could be a good starting point.
+These are things that work but could be expressed in more robust ways.

-Some other nice to haves:
+Some other things to do in the future:

-- Add Python 3 compatability(if possible)
-- Ability to restart individual steps easily
-- Add some sort of status indicators...
-Like progress
-- Paralellisation?
+- Gemini private network downloads
+- XDGNIRS integration and NDMAPPER (James Turner) integration
 - Analysis tools: automatic velocity field?
 Dispersion?
+- Python 3 compatability(if possible)
+- Compiling as a self-contained executable
+- Full AstroConda integration

 Changelog
 =========